Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup available on multiple sportsbooks.
+Check out the favorite, total and moneyline for this matchup posted at several sportsbooks.

 |Hurricanes Moneyline